// Code generated by "go test -run=Generate -write=all"; DO NOT EDIT.

 // - During type-checking, we allocate N before type-checking its underlying

-// type or methods, so that we may resolve recursive references.
+// type or methods, so that we can create recursive references.

 // - When loading from export data, we may load its methods and underlying